ronomon/hash-table/README.md

 if (result === 1) console.log('unset(): element was removed');

 // cache():
-var hashTable = new HashTable(keySize, valueSize, buffers, elements);
+// cache() cannot be used on the same instance as set(), reinstantiate: var hashTable = new HashTable(keySize, valueSize, elementsMin, elementsMax);
 var result = hashTable.cache(key, keyOffset, value, valueOffset);
 if (result === 0) console.log('cache(): element was inserted');
 if (result === 1) console.log('cache(): element was updated');